zhihanyang2022/deeprl_notes/01_behavior_cloning/README.md

 ![download (2)](https://i.loli.net/2020/07/07/vlOM6A7fBc2FCoQ.png)

 Here’s the track labelled by expert actions (the pink dots).
-Note that expert actions do not actually show up in observations in training data; the following figure is just for visualization.
-Note that the color maps
+Expert actions do not actually show up in observations in training data; the following figure is just for visualization.

 ![download (3)](https://i.loli.net/2020/07/08/9mvAUwIK1k8PDBM.png)